confluentinc/examples/clickstream/docs/index.rst

        :alt: Clickstream data

 #.
-In |c3|, view the running connectors.
+In |c3|, again view the running connectors.
 The three kafka-connect-datagen source connectors were created with the ksqlDB CLI, and the seven Elasticsearch sink connectors were created with the ksqlDB REST API.

     .. image:: images/c3_connectors.png
        :alt: Connectors